iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Weeds are flowers too, once you get to know them.
+> Not all those who wander are lost.
 >
-> — A.A.
-Milne
+> — J.R.R.
+Tolkien

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->